Before your next meeting, write down these three things:

 - Keep the experiential aim to yourself, but keep it in mind.

-- At the end of the meeting, ask a closing question or invite a reflection that reinforces the experiential aim.
+- At the end, close with a question that reinforces the experiential aim.

 - Knowing the purpose will help the group begin.